Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 Now that we’ve discussed the basics, let’s get into some beginner stair climber workouts!

-• One step, two step: Climb one stair at a time to work out your quads.
+- One step, two step: Climb one stair at a time to work out your quads.
 Climb two stairs at a time to target your hamstrings and glutes.
 So, to get a full workout, mix the two together.
 Try five sets, alternating between one step and two steps.

-• Squats: Stand with your feet shoulder-width apart and start the machine at a slow speed.
-Squat down then spring up onto the next stair, ensuring your knees bend as you land.
+- Squats: Stand with your feet shoulder-width apart and start the machine at a slow speed.
+Squat down, then spring up onto the next stair, ensuring your knees bend as you land.
 If you’re struggling with balance, keep your hands lightly on the support bar.

-• Crossover steps: Step up with your right foot and place it on the next step where your left foot would usually land.
+- Crossover steps: Step up with your right foot and place it on the next step where your left foot would usually land.
 Then step up with your left and place it where the right would land.
 You’ll notice that each foot literally crosses over the other.
 To keep your balance, keep your hands lightly on the support bar.

-• Alternate leg raises: While stepping at a normal pace, bend slightly forward at the waist while kicking your leg out behind you.
+- Alternate leg raises: While stepping at a normal pace, bend slightly forward at the waist while kicking your leg out behind you.
 Ensure you contract your glutes as you kick to get the full benefit, then balance yourself as you return to the step.
 Repeat with the other leg.

-• Sumo step: As you step, make an exaggerated step to the far edge of the step (if your left leg is climbing, go to the far left of the next step).
+- Sumo step: As you step, make an exaggerated step to the far edge of the step (if your left leg is climbing, go to the far left of the next step).
 As the name suggests, you should imitate the way a sumo walks.
 Maintain an upright back to reap the full benefits.

-• Sidestep: Turn your body sideways so you are no longer facing the machine.
+- Sidestep: Turn your body sideways so you are no longer facing the machine.
 Step up with your foot, then cross over and up with your other foot.
 Do a pre-set number of steps on that side, then turn to the opposite side of the machine and climb again to work out your other side.
 You may lightly hold the support bar here as it requires some coordination.

-How long should you workout on a stair climber for?
+How long should you work out on a stair climber for?

 If you’re new to the stair climber, start with a 10-15 minute session to get you used to it.
 Remember, you can always come back to it again during a circuit!

-Before you begin, it’s also best to warm your legs up by performing stretches so take a look at our articles on the best calf stretches and hamstring stretches to get started.
+Before you begin, it’s also best to warm your legs up by performing stretches, so take a look at our articles on the best calf stretches and hamstring stretches to get started.

 How often should you use the stair climber?

-The vast majority of health associations such as the NHS and British Heart Foundation recommend 150 minutes of moderate-intensity aerobic exercise per week to maintain a strong, healthy body.
+The vast majority of health associations, such as the NHS and British Heart Foundation, recommend 150 minutes of moderate-intensity aerobic exercise per week to maintain a strong, healthy body.
 This equates to five 30-minute sessions on the stair climber per week.

-However, if you are able to do cardiovascular exercise every day then you definitely should.
-Due to the low-impact nature of stair climbers, you won’t be putting strain on your body; only making it stronger.
-Keep in mind that 150 minutes of exercise a week is the minimum amount you should be aiming for, so always try and do more if you can.
+However, if you are able to do cardiovascular exercise every day, then you definitely should.
+Due to the low-impact nature of stair climbers, you won’t be putting strain on your body; only be making it stronger.

 Is a stair climber better than a treadmill?

-If you’re a runner but are not sure which machine to choose, keep in mind that one of the benefits of the stair climber is that it is a lower-impact alternative to the treadmill, which makes it useful for reducing risk of injury.
-Nevertheless, just like the stair climber machine benefits, there are also plenty of benefits of running on a treadmill.
+If you’re a runner but are not sure which machine to choose, keep in mind that one of the benefits of the stair climber is that it is a lower-impact alternative to the treadmill, which makes it useful for reducing the risk of injury.

 Is the stair climber better than running?